7,500 Strangers Just Bought A Crumbling French Chateau Together

 If you want to join the internauts and buy into La Mothe-Chandeniers, it's not too late to join the second tier of contributors.
 The site says that all new contributors can also become co-owners.

-It's not too late to buy a part of La Mothe-Chandeniers — prospective chatelains have 20 days to buy in.
 But why stop there?
 The Dartagnans site has an array of other castles, churches, and hydraulic rams to adopt.